daniial79/DSA/README.md

 # DSA
-simple project consisting implementation of various datastructures and algorithms in C#
+simple project consisting implementation of various data structures and algorithms in C#